The excellent air-purifying properties of the ZZ plant falter if you mess up its light requirements.

 - Day-neutral –plants that are insensitive to day length different

-ZZ plant is naturally a long-day plant that requires over eight hours of light each day.
+ZZ plant is naturally a long-day plant requiring over eight hours of light daily.

-Alternate between indirect sunlight and artificial grow light to ensure the ZZ plant receives an ample amount of light.
+Alternate between indirect sunlight and artificial grow light to ensure the ZZ plant receives ample light.

 The ZZ plant does well without enough watering, but it may require ample low light to thrive.

-You can start with finding a location that receives indirect sunlight throughout the day and leave your plant there day-long.
+You can start by finding a location that receives indirect sunlight throughout the day and leave your plant there day-long.